anil023/Diabetes-Prediction-Model/README.md

 <!--OBJECTIVE-->
 Data sourced from the National Institute of Diabetes and Digestive and Kidney Diseases is accessible on Kaggle through the following [(link)](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database "Kaggle Link to the Dataset").
 This dataset pertains to females aged at least 21 years from the Pima Indian heritage.
 The primary objective of this repository is to employ machine learning models in the R language to diagnostically predict whether a patient has diabetes.
 This prediction is based on the dataset's provided characteristic measurements.
 We will explore various classification models, both linear and nonlinear, suitable for binary classification and some appropriate for multiple-class classification, for the purpose of comparison.
 <!--EVALUATION CRITERIA-->
-To evaluate the performance of these models, we will employ Receiver Operating Characteristic (ROC) Curves and the Area Under the Curve (AUC) metric.
+To evaluate the performance of these models, we will employ Receiver Operating Characteristic (ROC) Curves and the Area Under the Curve (AUC) metric along with sensitivity and specificity.
 The AUC metric quantifies the degree of separability between classes and their distinguishability.
-Subsequently, the top two models selected from this training dataset comparison will undergo evaluation using the test set.
-The final choice of the best model will be based on the comparison of AUC metrics.
+Comparing sensitivity and specificity will help us optimize for false negatives and false positives.
+Subsequently, the top two models selected from the training dataset models will undergo evaluation using the test dataset.
+The final choice of the best model will be based on the comparison in a similar fashion.

 ## UNDERSTANDING THE DATA
 <!--FILES IN THE REPOSITORY-->
 - **[Diabetes-Prediction-Model.R](https://github.com/anil023/R_Diabetes-Prediction-Model/blob/fd39aeecc75a8d1fda166d1b0c648c6e55619c49/Diabetes-Prediction-Model.R "Link to the File")** : R-code file from the analysis
-- **[Diabetes-Prediction-Model.pdf](https://github.com/anil023/R_Diabetes-Prediction-Model/blob/fd39aeecc75a8d1fda166d1b0c648c6e55619c49/Diabetes-Prediction-Model.pdf "Link to the File")** : report for the analysis
 - **[diabetes.csv](https://github.com/anil023/R_Diabetes-Prediction-Model/blob/fd39aeecc75a8d1fda166d1b0c648c6e55619c49/diabetes.csv "Link to the File")** : raw data file exported from Kaggle
 <!--DATA TYPES-->
 The raw dataset contains data from 768 patients, comprising 8 predictor variables and one response variable.
 In our model, the response variable of interest is labeled as Outcome.
 It is initially presented as a binary numerical variable but is later transformed into a categorical variable during our analysis.
 In this transformation, a value of 0 signifies the absence of diabetes, while a value of 1 indicates that the patient has diabetes.
 There are no categorical predictors and eight (8) continuous predictors: